Botulism and Honey: What's the Connection?

 honey 2

-Children under the age of twelve months are at risk of infant botulism if they are fed honey or anything with honey in it.
-Botulism spores can be found in honey; when swallowed, the spores release a toxin.
-Infants' systems are too immature to prevent this toxin from developing.
-In fact, most cases of botulism in the U.S. are in infants.
+Infant botulism is the most common form of botulism in the US and Canada.
+Children under the age of 12 months are at risk of infant botulism if they are fed honey or anything with honey in it.
+Botulism spores can be found in honey; when swallowed, the spores develop into C. botulinum bacteria that make and release the neurotoxin.

 When botulism toxin is absorbed from the intestines, it affects the nervous system.
-The most common symptoms in infants are muscle weakness – the infant feels "floppy" and the eyelids can droop; constipation, sometimes for several days; poor sucking and feeding; and an unusual cry.
+The most common symptoms in infants are muscle weakness (the infant appears "floppy" and the eyelids can droop); constipation, sometimes for several days; poor sucking and feeding; and an unusual, weak cry.
 Poor feeding can quickly lead to dehydration.
-Muscle weakness can lead to breathing difficulties.
+Weakness of the diaphragm and other respiratory muscles can lead to severe breathing difficulties.

-No one knows exactly how long it takes for symptoms to develop, but it's thought to be about 3 to about 30 days.
-Over a period of a few days, a child can become acutely ill.
-Treatment in an ICU, including a respirator and feeding through an IV or a tube may be needed.
-If botulism is thought to be the cause of the child's illness, there is a treatment available, but it takes a day or so for this unusual drug to be delivered to hospitals.
-Children usually recover, even without this drug, but receiving it can shorten the length of time that a child spends in the hospital.
+The onset of symptoms can vary from 3 to about 30 days.
+Over the course of a few days, a child can become acutely ill.
+Treatment in a hospital’s intensive care unit, including use of a ventilator and feeding through an IV or a stomach tube, is often needed.
+If botulism is thought to be the cause of a child's illness, there is a treatment available, but it can take a day or more for this expensive drug to be delivered to a hospital.
+The drug can also shorten the length of time that a child must be on a ventilator.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita